rabidaudio/rabid.audio/src/projects/synth/clk.md

 ## Status

 In development.
 Working on a breadboard, most features software features have been implemented.
-PCB design in progress.
+PCB designed and ordered, awaiting fab.

 ### TODO